Renault Celtaquatre: Details and evolution

 The car was powered by a four-cylinder 1463 cc (Note: bore × stroke of 70×95 mm) side-valve engine, for which a maximum of 34 hp at 3,500 rpm was claimed.
 Power passed to the rear wheels via a classic three speed transmission.
 The suspension was based on rigid axles front and back, which was seen as a rather minimalist at a time when competitor vehicles from volume automakers such as the Peugeot 301 were being delivered with independent front suspension.
 However, the 8CV Celtaquatre was also much more aggressively priced than the 8CV 301: At the Paris Motor Show in October the list price for a Celtaquatre with a standard "berline" (saloon) body was given as ₣16,900 francs, while the Peugeot 301 "berline normale" was priced at ₣20,500 francs.

 In 1935, adjustments were made to the bonnet, with horizontal chrome-lined openings in place of the earlier three shutters.
 Two-tone paintwork was standard.
 A supplement of ₣400 francs was required for a single colour.

 In 1936, the Celtaquatre lost its roundness to acquire a more aerodynamic shape.
 Appearance of two new body types: a Cabriolet and a Coupé Cabriolet.
-In 1937, the Celtaquatre received an American-inspired V-shaped grill which was retained throughout the rest of the model's production.
+In 1937, the Celtaquatre received an American-inspired V-shaped grille which was retained throughout the rest of the model's production.

 In 1938, a new bumper design appeared with straight slats.
 The coupé was discontinued.

 In 1939, after production of 44,000 units, the Celtaquatre was replaced by the Juvaquatre.

 By 1940, most of the Celtaquatre cars remaining in stock were delivered to the French Army.

 In July 1941, the last 13 Celtaquatre cars were transformed into a small series of Novaquatre.